jeanmi151/gaia/README.md

 - lists current problems on the contexts
 - allows to manually trigger a check for the integrity of all contexts

+### `/admin/mviewer/configs`
+- lists all known mviewer configs in a table, with links to view/forget about them
+- lists current problems on the configs
+- allows to manually trigger a check for the integrity of all known configs

 ### `/admin/geonetwork`
 - lists currently configured portals in geonetwork